-Beirut is going through a renovation process at the time and its cosmopolitan population with more than 1.5 million people is comprised of Christians, Muslims, Arabs, Palestinian refugees and a small group of Armenians.
+Beirut is the capital and the largest city of Lebanon and its cosmopolitan population with more than 3.5 million people is comprised of Christians, Muslims, Arabs, Palestinian refugees and a small group of Armenians.
 French, English and American started to move here with the increasing job opportunities and caused the city, which used to be known as "Paris of the East", to get more lively again.
 If you want to plan a trip with low cost flights to Beirut and explore this cosmopolitan city that is home to many different cultures, flypgs.com is here to help you with that.

 You've reached Beirut - once called "Paris of the East" - with the cheapest prices by using Pegasus.
 You are at the coast of East.
 Unfortunately, you won't find a bus waiting for your nor will you see a fast train on Rafic Hariri Airport.
 That's why, the only way to reach the city center is negotiating with taxi drivers that wait at the door like "I can't pay 50$, let's make it 20$".
 If you're looking for a more advantageous way of transportation in Beirut, you can rent cars on flypgs.com